 Who are the Active Members?

 Active Members are those who become instruments of the Holy Spirit through a program of prayer and works.
 The members meet once a week for prayer, planning, and discussion; they do 2 hours of a definite work each week, in pairs, under the guidance of their spiritual director who is named by the pastor.
 Works include:

 - Faith formation instruction

-- Patricians meetings (talks on matters of apologetics with time for Q & A) Patricians meet monthly at 7:00pm; check Bulletin for date, location, and topic.
+- Patricians meetings (talks on matters of apologetics with time for Q & A) Patricians meet monthly at 7:00 pm; check the bulletin for date, location, and topic.

 - Meeting other spiritual needs of the parish under the direction of the pastor

 Auxiliary Members are the praying wing of the Legion of Mary.
 They are committed to praying every day the prayers contained in the leaflet called the Tessera, which include the invocation and prayer to the Holy Spirit, five decades of the Rosary with the invocations which follow them, the Catena (the Magnificat), and the prayers described as ‘Concluding Prayers’.
 It is strongly recommended that these prayers and every other legionary service be offered to Our Lady as an unreserved gift to be administered according to her intentions.
 Auxiliary Members do not attend a weekly meeting or perform works of service.
 There are no age limits with regard to auxiliary membership.

 Who is eligible to join the Legion of Mary?